Sifchain/sifnode/ui/docs/decisions/adr-display.md

 };

 type IFormatOptionsMantissa = IFormatOptionsBase & {
-  average?: boolean;
+  shorthand?: boolean;
   mantissa?: number; // number of decimals after point default is exponent trimMantissa?: boolean; // Remove 0s from the mantissa default false };

-type IFormatOptionsAverageTotalLength = IFormatOptionsBase & {
+type IFormatOptionsShorthandTotalLength = IFormatOptionsBase & {
   average: true;
   totalLength?: number; // This will give us significant digits using abbreviations eg. `1.234k` it will override anything in mantissa
 };